Have healthy meal portions

 Calories are a measure of the amount of "energy" in food and drinks.
 Having a rough idea of how many calories your child has each day, and balancing that with the amount of physical activity they do, will help them reach and stay at a healthy weight.

-Remember, we don't all need to eat the same amount of calories and children need less than adults.
-So keep an eye on portion sizes and offer 'me sized meals' for kids.
-For example, a five year old needs less than a 10 year old, and a 10 year old needs less than a grown up.
+Remember, we don't all need to eat the same amount of calories – children need less than adults.
+So keep an eye on portion sizes and offer "me-sized meals" for kids.
+For example, a five-year-old needs less than a 10-year-old, and a 10-year-old needs less than a grown-up.

 Women should aim to eat no more than 2,000kcal each day, men 2,500kcal.
-Using calories as a guide is the easiest way to make healthier food choices and to ensure we're not eating too much.
+Using calories as a guide is the easiest way to make healthier food choices and to make sure we're not eating too much.

 Plates and bowls are often bigger these days.
-Often the bigger the servings the more calories we eat.
-Try getting child-sized plates and bowls for the kids; it'll make it easier to tell if they're getting the right amount for their 'Me Sized Meals'.
+Often the bigger the serving, the more calories we eat.
+Try getting child-sized plates and bowls for the kids – it'll make it easier to tell if they're getting the right amount for their "Me-Sized Meals".

 Counting calories doesn't have to mean you're on a diet!
-They're a really handy way of helping you choose balanced meals each day, and not eating more than your body needs.
-Use the NHS's online calorie checker.
+They're a really handy way of helping you choose balanced meals each day and not eating more than your body needs.
+Use the online calorie checker.

 Change4Life has loads of calorie smart recipes to feed the family.
 You can find them online and on the Smart recipes app – simply click on the 'nutritional information' to find out how many calories are in each serving.